gwdg/matrix-doc/content/termsofuse/_index.en.md

 ### Files

 Matrix can be used to exchange files, but is not intended for longer-term storage.
-For this reason, files that have been received or sent in Matrix are automatically removed from the TU Dresden Matrix server after a certain period of time.
+For this reason, files that have been received or sent in Matrix are automatically removed from the GWDG Matrix servers after a certain period of time.
 Specifically, a file is deleted 12 months after it was last accessed.

 {{% notice tip %}}
 Appropriate services such as [ownCloud](https://owncloud.gwdg.de) can be used for the permanent storage of files.